comcel1/employee-tracker/README.md

 # employee-tracker

-WHEN I choose to add a department
-THEN I am prompted to enter the name of the department and that department is added to the database

 WHEN I choose to add a role
 THEN I am prompted to enter the name, salary, and department for the role and that role is added to the database